 What Do I Need To Transfer Colleges or College Credits?

-And while this is a basic list of the paperwork you may need, it’s important to speak directly with the schools, as every school has their own requirements.
+And while this is a basic list of the paperwork you may need, it’s important to speak directly with the schools, as every school has its own requirements.

 Who Do I Speak With To Transfer Colleges?